Skip to main content

 Sill (Pickled Herring)

-Pickled herring served in various preparations including mustard, onion, and dill variations.
-A cornerstone of Swedish smorgasbord and midsummer celebrations.
+Pickled herring prepared several ways, including mustard, onion, and dill.
+It anchors the Swedish smorgasbord and the midsummer table.

 Allergens: